Tooth-Colored Fillings – Frisco, TX

 If you’ve received tooth-colored fillings in the past, then you’re probably aware of the gray sheen they give off when light reflects off of them.
 This can make them far more obvious to others and even cause you to not smile as often as you’d like.
-Thankfully, when you have damaged teeth but don’t want to sacrifice your smile’s appearance, you can opt for tooth-colored fillings to restore them!
+Thankfully, when you have damaged teeth but don’t want to sacrifice your smile’s appearance, you can opt for tooth-colored fillings in Frisco, TX to restore them!

 Tooth-colored fillings work to restore your damaged teeth without forcing you to change their appearance.
 If you’re prepared to have your fillings replaced today or have fillings placed for the first time, look no further than the dentists at Stonebriar Smile Design.
-Contact our office today!
+Contact our dental office today!

 Traditional amalgam fillings make up a mixture of metals, including mercury and sometimes copper, to restore teeth damaged by tooth decay.
 While these materials have been sufficient for many years, they do carry their drawbacks.